SeraphimSerapis/seraphimserapis.github.io/source/_posts/2013-05-18-summary-google-io-2013.markdown

 - Developing For Glass
 - Building Glass Services with the Google Mirror API
-- Voiding Your Warranty: Hackign Glass
+- Voiding Your Warranty: Hacking Glass
 - Fireside Chat with the Glass Team
 - Fireside Chat with the Android Team